jeffbuttars/cryptoprice/docs/source/src/backends/index.rst

-backends - Components and Commands for Redis and PostgreSQL
+Backends - Components and Commands for Redis and PostgreSQL
 ***********************************************************

 .. toctree::